 Serves an evening meal daily Monday through Friday.

 The Catholic Churches of the Morgantown community provide a free mid-day meal for the community on each Sunday.
-It is served at St. John’s University Parish by teams of volunteers.
+It is served at St. John University Parish by teams of volunteers.

-This is a new program.
-The Family Meals Initiative is a twice monthly program in which 20 families from The Shack’s after school program are given all the ingredients necessary to make a wholesome meal; together.
-Each family will also answer a brief survey based on the Strong Families Eat Together curriculum from the WVU Extension office.
-The goal of the program is to encourage families to cook and eat together, talk to each other which supports a whole range of positive development indicators for children, and to enjoy a healthy meal together.
-Instructions for meal preparation are simple enough for children to help and the curriculum has specific questions for families to answer together.
-Each meal will at minimum include fresh produce, a complete protein and a starch.
+The Family Meals Initiative is a twice monthly program in which 20 families from The Shack’s after school program are given all the ingredients necessary to make a wholesome meal together.
+The goal of the program is to encourage families to cook and eat together, talk to each other which supports a range of positive development indicators for children, and to enjoy a healthy meal together.
+Each meal will include fresh produce, a complete protein and a starch.

 This agency provides resources and support to HIV positive clients living in northern West Virginia.
 This includes offering food as needed.
-Caritas House provides a community meal once a month to homeless individuals in the community.
 The agency also provides basic survival supplies, including food, to persons who are living without shelter.

-Located in Westover, the Wellness Works Food Pantry provides food support to their clients with an emphasis on healthy, high-quality foods (such as fat-free and sodium-free) and special products needed by those with particular health issues.
-They are open to clients Monday through Friday, 9:00 am to Noon.
+Located in Westover, the Wellness Works Food Pantry provides food support to their clients with an emphasis on healthy, high-quality food (such as fat-free and sodium-free) and special products needed by those with particular health issues.

-This downtown Morgantown multi-service agency offers free food orders based on the number in the household, giving them a three day supply.
+The downtown Morgantown multi-service agency offers free food orders based on the number in the household, giving them a three-day supply.
 They serve a wide range of clients, including families and homeless clients.
 They emphasize high-protein foods such as peanut butter, beans, and tuna.
 Clients are limited to one visit per 60 days.
 Non-perishables only.

 Located in Blacksville, this multi-service agency serves the western end of the county.
 They utilize the Mountaineer Food Bank and purchase additional products from donations and funds raised from their thrift shop.

-Located on Green Bag near Morgantown, they provide food to clients on the third Saturday of each month.
+Located on Greenbag Road near Morgantown, they provided food to clients on the third Saturday of each month.
 They utilize the Mountaineer Food Bank for non-perishables and occasionally also purchase a truck load of perishable items from the Food Bank.